inazense/java-generate-bills/README.md

 # java-generate-bills
-Java application to generate bills for reforms
+Java application to generate bills for a local reform company

-It be used to practice creating pdf reports and sending mails.
+Database engine: SQLite.
-Database used: SQLite
+Reports generated in PDF with iReports.